learn-co-curriculum/phase-1-js-fetch-on-demand-with-forms/README.md

 Before we can run the code for fetching data, we need to override this behavior.

 In `./src/index.js`, we can do this by adding an event listener.
-Note that it already contains an event listener and a callback function, `init`:
+Note that it already contains one event listener and a callback function, `init`:

 ```js
 const init = () => {